cezarmezzalira/styled-components-happy-path-ts/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Using Typescript boiler plate and other configs found in []
+Using Typescript boiler plate and other configs found in [Configurando um projeto React com Typescript](https://dev.to/christiantld/configurando-um-projeto-react-com-typescript-3kg)

 ## Why this project is created?